Browsing ant in the Northern Territory and Western Australia

 What you need to do

-It is important that people working around Darwin - at the port, in industrial areas, and people who transport goods out of these areas, are vigilant for these ants and report them if they see any suspect sightings.
+It is important that people who live or work around the affected areas in the NT and WA are vigilant for these ants and report them if they see any suspect sightings.

 Ants can hitchhike their way out of the area on goods and vehicles.
 In particular, they can be moved with shipping containers and cargo, as well as in soil, mulch, fertiliser and other plant material.